gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 ---

-### Check CMake Cache Built Correctly
+### Check CMake Cache Builds Correctly

-The generation of the CMake cache should run automatically but it is a good idea to rerun the CMake Cache Generator to check that it runs correctly.
+The generation of the CMake cache run automatically when you open a CMake project.
+But given this is the first lab to be opened, then it is a good idea to rerun the **CMake Cache Generator** to check that it is building correctly.

 1. Right mouse click the **CMakeLists.txt** file and select **Generate Cache for AzureSphereIoTCentral**.